Are we winning, or losing with our clients?

 The secret to becoming more successful and extracting more value from your existing customers hides in the answers.

-And here’s the catch – most businesses aren’t asking these questions.
+And here’s the catch – most businesses aren’t asking these questions as they don’t calculate NPS.

 They go on their gut feelings, ignore customer feedback – then wonder WHY almost no one comes back for a second purchase.